City Monument – Hauz Khas Ruins, South Delhi

-In early 14th century, a ruler called Allauddin Khilji excavated a water reservoir in this part of the city for the people of nearby Siri, the second city of Delhi.
-Then Khilji died, time passed, his dynasty faded and the reservoir was filled up with silt.
-It was re-excavated by another Delhi ruler, Firuz Shah Tughlaq, who added a madarsa (Islamic school) and a mosque.
-One of the most elegant sites in Delhi, the madarsa’s principal hall has delicately carved balconies and kiosks projecting out to the lake.
-The contemporary chronicler Barni compared it to “the palaces of ancient Babylon”.
+In early 14th century, emperor Allauddin Khilji of Delhi Sultanate excavated a water reservoir in this part of the city for the people of a nearby Siri, the second city of Delhi.
+After Khilji died and his dynasty faded, the reservoir was filled up with silt.
+It was re-excavated by another Delhi ruler, Feroze Shah Tughlaq, who added a mosque and a madarsa to the site.
+The madarsa was apparently a profound work of beauty.
+Ziauddin Barni, chronicler of the time, compared it to “the palaces of ancient Babylon”.
 Today, that vanished grace can be remotely sensed in the delicately-carved windows projecting out to the lake.

 Tughlaq’s domed tomb, quite fittlingly, soars above the rest of the old buildings.
 Inside, there are three more graves, beside Tughlaq’s, but nobody knows who they belong to.
 Young lovers, who mostly throng the monument, are anyway more interested in playing with the echo of their own voices shooting off the stone walls.

 Those among us who find history too oppressive may aimlessly wander around and soak in the atmopshere of the ruins.
 Listening to the fluttering of pigeons as they fly from one inter-connected chamber to another is very calmly.